WallarooLabs/wally/apps/buffy-jr/README.md

 14 – pass along result of computation without collecting (5 steps) 15 – same with three steps
 16 – same but with collecting
-17 – pass value times two at each step
+17 – pass value times two at each step (3 steps)
+18 - same but with 5 steps

 My initial results:
 1 – 130k